shannonmoeller/find-config/README.md

 [![NPM version][npm-img]][npm-url] [![Downloads][downloads-img]][npm-url] [![Build Status][travis-img]][travis-url] [![Coverage Status][coveralls-img]][coveralls-url] [![Chat][gitter-img]][gitter-url]

-Finds the first matching config file, if any, in the current directory or the nearest ancestor directory.
-Supports finding files within a subdirectroy of an ancestor directory.
+Finds the first matching config file, if any, in the current directory, nearest ancestor, or user's home directory.
+Supports finding files within a subdirectory of an ancestor directory.
 Configurable with defaults set to support the [XDG Base Directory Specification][xdg] for configuration files.

 Because this module is intended to find consistently named configuration files, it is case-sensitive and does not support globs.
 If you need a more generic solution, see [findup-sync][fus] or [look-up][lku].